PrestaShop/docs/development/components/global-components.md

 ## Grid component

-From version 1.7.8 you can access both, Grid component and its extensions, this should make working with modern controllers in your modules much easier.
+From version 1.7.8 you can access both Grid component and its extensions, this should make working with modern controllers in your modules much easier.

 Component | Version
 -------- | ----